A Brief History

 As stated above, we do not have the answers, as the entire subject of recreational drug use is a tangled web indeed.
 While voices from both sides of the drug debate are loud, it does not appear that any major change in US Government drug policy is coming any time soon.
 Drug use to the point of abuse, where drug use intrudes on a person’s health and ability to successfully run his or her life, occupation, etc., is either a weakness and a choice, or an illness that needs to be treated as other illnesses are treated without stigma attached to the “victim.”
 Could drug abuse be defined in a less polarizing way than the either/or we just presented?
 Should drug abuse be defined differently?
 If so, how?

-Questions for Students (and others): Should marijuana possession, cultivation and use be legalized?
+Question for students (and subscribers): Should marijuana possession, cultivation and use be legalized?
 (Why or why not?)
 Should other drugs be legalized?
 Do you know anyone that died from drug overdose or actions taken under the influence of drugs?
 Do you believe drug laws are discriminatory and unevenly enforced?
 Should prison sentences be made lighter, longer, or stay the same?
 Is our War on Drugs worthwhile or should it be scaled up or down?
 Are there any drugs you would outlaw no matter what?
 What do you think would happen if drugs were legalized?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!